markwoodhall/markwoodhall.com/resources/templates/md/posts/30-05-2016-what-i-learnt-from-3-years-remote-dev-work.md

 ####Consider others

-Assume everyone else is having the same kind of issues and concerns as you are. *Don't* assume that they are doing a flawless job and there is no way you could possibly compare to them.
+Assume everyone else is having the same kind of issues and concerns as you. *Don't* assume that they are doing a flawless job and there is no way you could possibly compare to them.
 If you were all working in the same office this would all be much more noticeable but working remotely can put up a barrier to both the good and bad things that are happening.

 ####Open up